overturetool/overturetool.github.io/_netmeetings/Net-Meeting-137.md

 Many improvements made to the QuickCheck plugin for VDMJ (and VSCode console), allowing more efficient value expansions, a "random" value strategy and a "search" strategy that looks for specific expression patterns in each PO that can be turned into counterexamples.
 Strategies are "pluggable", so groups can develop their own and add them to a collection.

 Looked at several SMT solvers, with the intention of using them to find counterexamples for POs (or _prove_ there are none) via a QC strategy - in particular, alt-ergo, cvc4 and cvc5 (via SMTLIB), Z3, Choco-solver, Mini-zinc and Prolog.
-All of them are capable of finding counterexamples for simple cases, but the "theories" supported them are not easily capable of expressing something as rich a a VDM-SL PO, in general.
+All of them are capable of finding counterexamples for simple cases, but the "theories" supported by them are not easily capable of expressing something as rich as a VDM-SL PO, in general.
 It's possible that simple cases might work though (like specs that just involve ints and linear arthmetic; useful in teaching, if not for serious use?).

 #### VSCode Extension